-Issues and disputes can arise when officers don’t understand their charity’s rules.
+Issues and disputes can arise when officers do not understand their charity’s rules.
 Take time to familiarise yourself with the relevant documents, and make sure your fellow officers do the same.
-It’s also useful to think about how new officers will be told about their obligations under your rules.
+It is also important to think about how new officers will be told about their obligations under your rules.

 Who are your officers?

 The Charities Act 2005 may define ‘officers’ differently to the way your charity’s rules define them.
 Your rules could be called a constitution, trust deed or governing document.

 If your organisation is a trust, your officers are all your current trustees (including any custodian trustee) and no one else.

 If your organisation is not a trust, your officers are all the members of your board or highest governing body and all the people in a position to exercise significant influence over the management or administration of the charity.
 An officer may be a person or a body corporate (for example, a company).